emperorpenguincat/Public-Writeups/UniVsThreats CTF 2025/domain_info/README.md

 #### Set up a ngrok TCP tunnel

-*Note: To create TCP tunneling using ngrok, it is required to fill credit card info into your account but don't worry.
-It is still free.*
+*Note: To create TCP tunneling using ngrok, it is required to fill credit card info on your account but don't worry.
+It won't charged you.*

 `ngrok tcp 1337`